-More focus on measuring institutional progress in meeting state goals.
-Increased analytical and reporting functions related to the Restructuring Act.
+(a) More focus on measuring institutional progress in meeting state goals; and/or (b) Increased analytical and reporting functions related to the Restructuring Act.

-Financial Overview:
+• Financial Overview:

-The State Council of Higher Education has a total budget in FY 2008-09 of approximately \$91 million.
-Of this amount, \$83 million (91%) comes from the General Fund.
-The remainder comes from a combination of Federal and Other
+The State Council of Higher Education has a total budget in FY 2009-10 of approximately \$87 million.
+Of this amount, \$79 million (91%) comes from the General Fund.
+The remainder comes from a combination of Federal and Other sources.

 Of the General Fund amount, \$66 million is for direct student financial assistance.
-Another \$6 million is provided for the Eminent Scholars Program, a state matching program designed to attract and retain nationally prominent faculty at Virginia's public colleges and universities.
+Another \$4 million is provided for the Eminent Scholars Program, a state matching program designed to attract and retain nationally prominent faculty at Virginia's public colleges and universities.